martrip/single-cell_classification/README.md

 ## 1. Background and Task

 When there are tumour cells, immune cells infiltrate into the tumour to kill tumour cells.
 In order to investigate drug performances to cure cancers, it is necessary to develop a tool to classify immune cells inside tumours before and after the patients get their treatments.
-This tool can compare which cells still exist inside the tumours and which ones have disappeared due to the treatment, Figure 1.
+This tool can compare which cells still exist inside the tumours and which ones have disappeared due to the treatment, Figure 1. <br>
 To develop a tool to classify cells inside the tumours by using the single-cell reference Atlas to create a cell type classifier.
 This tool can then automatically assign cell labels to new single-cell studies.

  <p align="center">